Vestaia/Spectral-Reconstructor/Readme.md

 Its spectral reconstruction can provide stronger noise suppression than ordinary smoothing filters at comparable latency while preserving intentional motion, including constant velocity, as an exact low-complexity trajectory.

-- Preserves constant-position and constant-velocity trajectories in its lowest eigenspace.
-- Supports configurable filtering strength and output latency.
-- Runs on OpenTabletDriver's 1000 Hz asynchronous output pipeline.
-- Uses linear extrapolation only when the output playback head is ahead of the latest tablet report.

 ## Usage
 Use with OpenTabletDriver 0.6.7 or newer.
 Download the plugin from the [latest release](https://github.com/Vestaia/ThePerfectFilter/releases/latest), place it in `C:\Users\<your username>\AppData\Local\OpenTabletDriver\Plugins\`, and enable it in the Filters settings.